jamesderlin/dartbag/README.md

 * `hoursOnly`, `minutesOnly`, `secondsOnly`, `millisecondsOnly`, and `microsecondsOnly` retrieve specific components of a `Duration`.

+* `DateTime.toStringWithOffset` and `DateTime.toIso8601StringWithOffset` are
+  versions of `DateTime.toString` and `DateTime.totoIso8601String` that include timezone offsets.

 ## [parse]

 * `tryParseBool` parses a `bool` from a `String?`.